cxb3rf1lth/cxb3rf1lth/README.md

 -Automation, SIEM content, custom lab environments
 -BlackCell architect | ZedSec ops | Autonomous lab cultivator
 ---
-DISCLAIMER: This repository is brand new!
-Projects will be published and new initiatives will launch within the next few days.
-If you want to contribute, collaborate, or join the ZedSec and CYB3RF1LTH name, you are welcome—contributors and organization members are encouraged to join the CyberFilth team!
+ATTENTION: If you want to contribute, collaborate, or join the ZedSec and CYB3RF1LTH name, you are welcome—contributors and organization members are encouraged to join the CyberFilth name!
 ---

 <!--🔥 Animated Snake Activity Graph (GitHub Contribution Snake) -->